Recent and Proposed Amendments to Federal Rules – Annual Report 2018

 Newly Adopted Federal Rules Amendments

-In April 2017, the Supreme Court adopted and transmitted to Congress amendments to the following rules:
+In April 2018, the Supreme Court transmitted to Congress proposed amendments to the following rules and forms:

 - Appellate Rules 8, 11, 25, 26, 28.1, 29, 31, 39, and 41, and Forms 4 and 7;